dndma/CubeTimer/README.md

 Generated scrambles conforms to WCA(https://www.worldcubeassociation.org) standards

-Sign up to save your personal solves or use app as stranger
+Sign up to save your personal solves or use app as 'stranger'

 Scramble cube according to app's scramble (and it's visualistion)